George Jackson (song): Composition and recording

 Dylan recorded the song at Columbia Studio B, on November 4, 1971 and it was quickly released as a 45 rpm single, Columbia 4-45516, on November 12, 1971.
 The single consisted of a "Big Band version" of the song on Side A and an "Acoustic version" on Side B.

 Reception

 Commercial reception

 "George Jackson" was a Top 40 hit in the Netherlands, and on the US Billboard charts.
 The song debuted on the Billboard Hot 100 chart at #93 on December 4, 1971, peaking at #33, and remained on the charts for 7 weeks.
 The "Big Band version" was later included on the 1978 album Masterpieces, released in Japan, New Zealand, and Australia.
-Both the acoustic and big band versions were released on the 2013 Side Tracks double album, included in the box set Bob Dylan – The Complete Album Collection Vol.1 and also released separately.
+The acoustic version was released on the 2013 Side Tracks double album, included in the box set Bob Dylan – The Complete Album Collection Vol.1 while both the "Acoustic" and "Big Band version" are included in the digital download version of the album.